-Prerequisites: MA 100 and MA 105.
+Co-requisites: MA 100.
+MA 101, and MA 105.

 This course will focus on the coding rules used for CPT, ICD-9-CM, ICD-10, and HCPCS coding systems and then apply the rules to code patient services and diagnosis.
 The topics of Medicare fraud and abuse, HMO, and PRO will be reviewed.